-Detection of specific antigens present in the sample (blood, urine, CSF or stool) using immunologic methods such as precipitin tests, particle agglutination tests, immunofluorescence, immunochromatographic or enzyme immunoassays are the mainstay for the rapid diagnosis of various infections.
-These test methods use polyclonal and monoclonal antibodies as tools to detect specific antigens of the pathogen of interest.
+Detection of specific antigens present in the sample (blood, urine, CSF, or stool) using immunologic methods such as precipitin tests, particle agglutination tests, immunofluorescence, immunochromatographic or enzyme immunoassays are the mainstay for the rapid diagnosis of various infections.
+These test methods use polyclonal and monoclonal antibodies to detect specific antigens of the pathogen of interest.

 Antigens are foreign substances, usually high molecular weight proteins or glycoproteins, that elicit the production of antibodies.
 One organism may contain different antigens that the host will recognize as foreign.
 Find more about antigens here

-Numerous immunologic methods are used for the rapid detection of bacteria, fungi, parasites, and viruses.
+Numerous immunologic methods are used to detect bacteria, fungi, parasites, and viruses rapidly.
 For example,

-- Latex agglutination tests are used to detect antigen to Cryptococcus neoformans in CSF or serum and to confirm the presence of beta-hemolytic Streptococcus from culture plates.
-Latex test are also available to detect Streptococcus agalactiae, Clostridium difficile toxins A and B, and rotavirus.
+• Latex agglutination tests are used to detect antigens to Cryptococcus neoformans in CSF or serum and to confirm the presence of beta-hemolytic Streptococcus from culture plates.
+Latex tests are also available to detect Streptococcus agalactiae, Clostridium difficile toxins A and B, and rotavirus.

-- Immunofluoresent assays are popular tests for detecting antigens in clinical laboratories.
-Fluorescent antibody tests are commonly used to detect Bordetella pertusis, Legionella pneumophila, Giardia, Cryptospridium, Pneumocystis, Trichomonas, adenovirus, cytomegalovirus, herpes simplex virus, influenza virus, parainfluenza virus and varicella-zoster virus.
+• Immunofluorescent assays are popular tests for detecting antigens in clinical laboratories.
+Fluorescent antibody tests are commonly used to detect Bordetella pertussis, Legionella pneumophila, Giardia, Cryptosporidium, Pneumocystis, Trichomonas, adenovirus, cytomegalovirus, herpes simplex virus, influenza virus, parainfluenza virus, and varicella-zoster virus.

-- Enzyme immunoassays (e.g. ELISA) are commonly used to detect Hepatitis B surface antigens (HBsAg), Hepatitis e antigen (HBeAg), HIV P24 antigen and antigens of various infectious agent.
+• Enzyme immunoassays (e.g. ELISA) are commonly used to detect Hepatitis B surface antigens (HBsAg), Hepatitis e antigen (HBeAg), HIV P24 antigen, and antigens of various infectious agents.

 Stool Antigen Test

 Stool antigen tests (SATs) are noninvasive diagnostic modules for Helicobacter pylori infection.
 This test was introduced after urea breath test (UBT).
-Currently used stool antigen test for the diagnosis of H. pylori infection is based on either enzyme immunoassay (EIA) or on immunochromatography (ICA).
+The currently used stool antigen test for diagnosing H. pylori infection is based on enzyme immunoassay (EIA) or immunochromatography (ICA).

 Urine Antigen Test

 Urinary antigen testing has grown in popularity for several significant respiratory infections, particularly Legionella pneumophila (legionellosis), Streptococcus pneumoniae (pneumococcal pneumonia), and Histoplasma capsulatum (histoplasmosis).
-Though these organisms are not present in urine for culture, antigen shed by them get concentrated in kidney and excreted in urine.
+Though these organisms are not present in urine for culture, antigens shed by them get concentrated in the kidney and excreted in the urine.
 Soluble antigens from Streptococcus agalactiae and Haemophilus influenzae may concentrate in urine.

 Urine antigens are then detected via an immunoassay such as an enzyme-linked immunosorbent assay (ELISA) or an immunochromatographic or lateral flow assay (LFA).